faker-ruby/faker/doc/default/marvel_comics.md

 # Faker::MarvelComics

-A fun collection of hundreds of your favorite Marvel Comics Heroes, Heroines, Villains, Alter Egos and Side Characters.
+A fun collection of many of your favorite Marvel Comics Heroes, Heroines, Villains, Alter Egos and Side Characters.
 Have fun!

 ```ruby
 Faker::MarvelComics.hero #=> "The Hulk"